Reference number: SCEBE/21SF/005/MK

 The overall objective of this research programme is to investigate the effect of cold work on the mechanical properties of cold-formed steel members.

 • To conduct experimental investigations in order to examine the effect of cold work on mechanical properties of cold-formed steel lipped channel cross-section, including developing test specimens, end supports and to obtain a better understanding of the failure mechanisms under different loading conditions.

 • To develop non-linear finite element models that are capable of simulating different failure modes of cold-formed steel sections, using the ANSYS software package.

 • To investigate and review major cold-formed steel design codes: AISI Specifications and Eurocode with respect to the efficient design of cold-formed steel sections and propose modifications.

-The successful applicant will hold a minimum of a Bachelor’s degree in a relevant subject (UK 1.1 or 2.1 classification); or a Master’s degree in a subject relevant to the research project.
-Good understanding and prior experience of Mechanical/Structural Engineering along with the knowledge of structures and finite element modelling will be an advantage.
+The successful applicant will hold a minimum of a Bachelor’s degree in a relevant subject (UK 1.1 or 2.1 classification).
+Good understanding and prior experience in Mechanical/Structural Engineering will be an advantage.

 Candidates are invited to make further enquiries with the Director of Studies.

 To apply, please use the relevant links below: